 Some 300 women have approached the transplant team, with 104 meeting the criteria.

+The trial will involve a six-hour operation.
 After a year of treatment with immunosuppressant drugs, each patient will be implanted with one of her embryos in the hope of achieving a successful pregnancy.

 Expectant mothers will need to deliver their babies via caesarean section.